dwadhwa123/cse15l-lab-reports/lab-report-week-3.md

 ![Screenshot](https://user-images.githubusercontent.com/114367462/195701976-567a44c2-ea66-4cc8-9608-287a20592b2c.png)

-When this test is run, the program takes
+When this test is run, the program results in an out of memory error(symptom).
+This means that there is likely an infinite loop.

 ![Screenshot](https://user-images.githubusercontent.com/114367462/195702026-3a6b594d-791d-47a8-98a8-42e9c357eaab.png)

+Here is the original code.
+The bug is in the final while loop.
+This bug will only impact the program if the second list passed in has the last element to be merged.
+Otherwise, the program will have its intended output.
+The problem is that instead

 ![Screenshot](https://user-images.githubusercontent.com/114367462/195701806-a756af88-49ee-409d-8c17-f90d57e73930.png)